Key points

 These creches can be convenient if you need care for a brief period.
 They’re a good way for children to play and socialise with other children.
 They can also prepare children for more formalised child care in the future.

 These creches don’t have to meet the same requirements as centre-based care or family day care – for example, requirements for educator-child ratios or education quality.
-So they won’t help your child learn and develop in the same way as a quality early childhood education and care service.
+So they probably won’t help your child learn and develop in the same way as a quality early childhood education and care service.

 Outside school hours care is centre-based child care for families who need care before or after school, on student-free days and during the school holidays.
 It’s only for primary school-age children.